 James Felice, Ian Felice, and Christmas

 They played an oddly dirge-heavy set, though they did do funky music-hall versions of both Greatest Show on Earth and Frankie’s Gun.
-When they were finished it was time for me to leave and wind my … Continue reading
+When they were finished it was time for me to … Continue reading